adriaanglibert/bianca-pwo/README.md

 > Do not update firebase dependency as it will not work as expected with React 17.

+"react-scripts": "^4.0.3", is needed because v5 does not understand process.

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).